matthewhudson/snailer/README.markdown

 # [SNAIL](https://github.com/matthewhudson/snail)

-##### Frontend test and audit framework.
+#### Frontend test and audit framework.
 Extensible with plugins.

-Snail crawls a domain until no more unique URLS are left.
-Snail supports JS plugins (and WebHooks) to test certain conditions.
+Snail is a web-crawler with support for plugins (via WebHooks) to test certain conditions.

+## Introduction

+Snail is *not* a node.js module, it's a daemon and CLI for comprehensively testing and auditing the performance of web applications.

+### Installation

+Global installation is highly recommended in order to gain access to the CLI and plugins.

+	$ npm -g install snail

 ## Example Plugins